 I'm far from living up to this standard in every aspect of my life.
 Finances are always tight in my neck of the woods, but certainly not as tight as some.
 But since I've been on my own and have been allowed to prioritize my money my way, I've realized that if I'm careful, I'm able to buy things that make me feel responsible environmentally/socially without breaking my budget.
 Do they cost me a little more?
 Yes.
 But I'm fortunate enough for now to be able to handle it and willing to make what small sacrifices (and in my case they have been small) I have to do this.

+Anyway, back to our paper.
+I have my gripes about my workplace.
+I think everyone does.
 Is it a business?
 Absolutely.
 Is it's goal to make a profit?
 Absolutely.
 But one thing I'm glad of is that we're still independent.
 The paper claims to and really does care about the community it serves.
 It functions in and depends on this community.
 So while I'm hesitant to charge more for what I feel should be a public service (in spite of my gripes about obits in general), I also feel that if our community values us as much as we're still able to value them ("we" being the paper, in this case) then hopefully they'll be willing to pay a little extra for our services knowing that we're still trying to treat them better than other places would.